AmanKumarVerma11/shubhamPortfolio/README.md

 Steps to Run the Project:

-    1. #Clone the Repository: Open your terminal or command prompt and navigate to the directory where you want to clone the repository.
+# 1. Clone the Repository:
+Open your terminal or command prompt and navigate to the directory where you want to clone the repository.
 Run the following command to clone the repository:

     git clone <repository-url>

-Replace <repository-url> with the actual GitHub repository URL.

-Navigate into the Project Directory: After cloning, navigate into the project folder using:
+# 2. Navigate into the Project Directory:
+After cloning, navigate into the project folder using:

-bash

-cd <project-folder-name>
+    cd shubhamPortfolio

-Replace <project-folder-name> with the name of the cloned folder.
+# 3. Install Dependencies:

-Install Dependencies: Install the required npm packages by running:
+Install the required npm packages by running:

-bash

     npm install

-This will read the package.json file and install all the necessary dependencies like React, Vite, and any plugins.
+This will read the package.json file and install all the necessary dependencies, such as React, Vite, and any plugins.

-Start the Development Server: To start the Vite development server with Hot Module Replacement (HMR), run the following command:
+# 4. Start the Development Server:
+To start the Vite development server with Hot Module Replacement (HMR), run the following command:

-bash

     npm run dev

 This will start the development server, and you'll get a local URL, typically http://localhost:5173, where you can view the project in your browser.

-Lint the Project (Optional): If ESLint is configured, you can run the linter to check for coding issues by running:
+# 5. Lint the Project (Optional):
+If ESLint is configured, you can run the linter to check for coding issues by running:

-bash

     npm run lint

-Build the Project for Production (Optional): If you want to create a production build of the project, you can run:
+# 6. Build the Project for Production (Optional):
+If you want to create a production build of the project, you can run:

-bash

     npm run build

 This will generate an optimized build inside a dist folder.

-Preview the Production Build (Optional): To preview how the production build will look, you can run:
+# 7. Preview the Production Build (Optional):
+To preview how the production build will look, you can run:

-bash

     npm run preview

 This command will serve the content of the dist folder to allow you to check the production build locally.